MISP/MISP/.github/ISSUE_TEMPLATE.md

 *This template aims to ease the triage of the issues you encounter when using MISP*

+*This template is meant for bug reports, if you have a feature request, please be as descriptive as possible*

 ### Work environment

 | Questions                 | Answers